solidpixel/aniblock/READMEGP.md

 Getting Started
 ===============

-This site contains the API documentation for the Aniblock library.
+This site contains the API documentation for using the Aniblock library.
 For documentation about checking out and building the library please see the [Aniblock Github Project](https://github.com/solidpixel/aniblock/)